dscnitrourkela/project-elaichi/README.md

 NOTE 1: Please abide by the [Contributing Guidelines](./CONTRIBUTING.md).

 NOTE 2: Please abide by the [Code of Conduct](./CODE_OF_CONDUCT.md).

+NOTE 3: For setting up the project in your local system, please refer to the [Elaichi Setup Instructions](./elaichi/README.md) and [Dalchini Setup Instructions](./dalchini/README.md).

 We are open to suggestions, bug-reporting and features!
 We would love to see you contribute but make sure you follow our [Contributing Guidelines](CONTRIBUTING.md).